Level/abstract-level/README.md

 The default `_close()` returns a resolved promise.
 Overriding is optional.

+### `snapshot = AbstractSnapshot(db)`

+The first argument to this constructor must be an instance of the relevant `AbstractLevel` implementation.
+The constructor will set `snapshot.db` which ensures that `db` will not be garbage collected in case there are no other references to it.

+#### `snapshot._close(callback)`

+Free up underlying resources.
+This method is guaranteed to only be called once.
+Once closing is done, call `callback` without any arguments.
+It is not allowed to yield an error.

+The default `_close()` invokes `callback` on a next tick.
+Overriding is optional.

 ## Test Suite

 To prove that your implementation is `abstract-level` compliant, include the abstract test suite in your `test.js` (or similar):